When are my tuition and fees due?

 A student line of credit is another method of borrowing money to cover the cost of your education.
 Most of the major banks provide flexible options for students.
 Although banks make borrowing money easy, you should remember that there can be negative consequences to borrowing money unwisely.
 We encourage you to speak to a Financial Aid Advisor to discuss your options for funding your education.

-Thanks to HigherEdPoints.com, there’s a new way to pay for university.
+Yes, thanks to HigherEdPoints.com, there’s a new way to pay for university.
 HigherEdPoints.com is the only program that transforms loyalty program points to help fund students’ education.
-Concordia University of edmonton is set up to receive tuition dollars from your converted loyalty points so talk to your parents, relatives and friends and any other nice people you know about converting their loyalty points into your tuition dollars.
+Concordia University of Edmonton is set up to receive tuition dollars from your converted loyalty points so talk to your parents, relatives and friends and any other nice people you know about converting their loyalty points into your tuition dollars.